fotonauts/fwissr/README.md

 }
 ```

-The `/etc/my_app/my_app.json` configuration file and the `production` mongodb collection are read only once, whereas the settings holded by the `/etc/my_app/stuff.json` configuration file and the `config` mongodb collection are expired periodically and re-fetched.
+The `/etc/my_app/my_app.json` configuration file and the `production` mongodb collection are read once, whereas the settings holded by the `/etc/my_app/stuff.json` configuration file and the `config` mongodb collection expire periodically and re-fetched.

 The default freshness is 30 seconds, but you can change it with the `fwissr_refresh_period` setting: